- James DeMonaco

-If you’re unfamiliar, the movies revolve around the so-called “Annual Purge”, a 12-hour period held each year on March 22, during which people may engage in all manner of crimes without legal repercussions.
-Designed by a bonkers political party known as the “New Founding Fathers of America” (or NFFA), the Purge was meant to cleanse people of negative emotions—as such, the Purge is the ultimate emotional laxative.
-At the same time, those who cannot afford to protect themselves from prowling nutjobs on Purge night become victims.
-And because those victims are often homeless, helpless, or minorities, many believe the NFFA has engineered the countrywide event as a way to rid the country of undesirables, as well as provide a source of revenue: the government saves on welfare by eliminating the homeless and poor, while the insurance companies profit by increasing their “Purge coverage” premiums.
+If you’re unfamiliar, the movies revolve around the so-called “Annual Purge,” 12 hours held each year on March 22, during which people may engage in all manner of crimes without legal repercussions.
+Designed by a bonkers political party known as the “New Founding Fathers of America” (or NFFA), the Purge was meant to cleanse people of negative emotions.
+As such, the Purge is the ultimate emotional laxative.
+At the same time, those who cannot afford to protect themselves from stalking nutjobs on Purge night become victims.
+And because those victims are often homeless, helpless, or minorities, many believe the NFFA has engineered the countrywide event as a way to rid the country of undesirables, as well as provide a source of revenue.
+As a result, the government saves on welfare by eliminating the homeless and poor; the insurance companies profit by increasing their “Purge coverage” premiums.

-Rather than use this subtext to address any real world political parallels, each Purge movie stands as a tense survival story, where a small group of people tries to stay alive until the Purge ends.
-Election Year and its predecessors remind me of Roger Corman exploitation fare from the 1960s and 1970s—Gas-s-s-s (1970) and Death Race 2,000 (1975) come to mind.
-Ultimately, they’re trash, pure and simple, with a smidgen of social commentary added to appear smarter than they really are.
+Rather than use this subtext to address any real-world political parallels, each Purge movie stands as a tense survival story, where a small group of people tries to stay alive until the Purge ends.
+Election Year and its predecessors remind me of Roger Corman’s exploitation fare from the 1960s and 1970s—Gas-s-s-s (1970) and Death Race 2,000 (1975) come to mind.
+Ultimately, they’re trash, pure and simple, with a smidgen of social commentary added to appear more intelligent than they really are.
 And while I suspect certain systems of government have been warped to keep the populace in check, DeMonaco is less interested in creating genuine relevance than tapping into his audience’s anger and providing an ugly form of catharsis.
-The effect is nothing more than cinematic rabble rousing.
+The effect is nothing more than cinematic rabble-rousing.